 - Acquittals: If you were acquitted at trial, you can have your arrest record expunged.

 Reversals on Appeal: If you appealed your criminal conviction and the appellate court reversed the trial court's decision and there was a dismissal, the records may be expunged.

 - Factual Innocence: If you were convicted but DNA evidence later proved your innocence, the records may be expunged.

 - Misdemeanors: If you were convicted of a misdemeanor, you may be eligible for expungement.
 If prison time was served, you may need to wait five years prior to expungement.

-- Nonviolent Felonies: Those convicted of nonviolent offenses may be eligible for expungement if they have have served their sentences and a sufficient period of time has passed, e.g. 10 years in the case of a single felony.
+- Nonviolent Felonies: Those convicted of nonviolent offenses may be eligible for expungement if they have served their sentences and a sufficient period of time has passed, e.g. 10 years in the case of a single felony.

 Expungement can only be accomplished through a court order, which requires petitioning the court for the expungement.
 An experienced criminal defense attorney can guide you through the process of successfully obtaining an expungement of past arrest records and conviction records in order to protect your reputation and career by preventing current and future employers from accessing such records.

 Experienced Legal Guidance in Your Oklahoma Expungement

 J. Patrick Quillian, Attorney at Law, is a criminal defense attorney in Oklahoma City with years of experience in helping his clients rebuild through lives through successful expungements of their criminal records and arrest records.
 Contact his office today at 405-896-9768 to schedule a consultation to see what his criminal defense team can do for you.